daithal/saswara-rigveda/README.md

 ### Rigveda Text Enhancement
 1. Programmatically added dIrghasvarita to the [ITX](https://sanskritdocuments.org/doc_veda/) files and transliterated to Kannada and Devanagari
 2. Splitting few lengthy compound words based on Sandhi rules to make it easier for chanters.
 For this I am referring to [Rigveda Samhita Damodar Satavalekar](https://archive.org/details/OhON_rigveda-samhita-damodar-satavalekar) and few Kannada Rigveda Samhita books and few based on my own convenience while learning.
-3. In order to maintain the word clarity and ease of chanting maintaining accurate swara and Laya, programmatically enhanced each Richas with alternate color coding of relevant words
+3. To maintain the word clarity and ease of chanting while preserving the accuracy of the swara and the laya, programmatically enhanced each Richas with alternate color coding of relevant words.
+Being a student of rigveda, I am constantly implementing this new method of "colored word grouping" as I progress through in my learning.
 4. To preserve the traditional Samhita literature style, removed spaces between words and added avagrahAs.
 Ref to books ([NirnaySagar](https://archive.org/details/RikSamhitaDamagedAndTornNirnayaSagarPress/page/n115/mode/2up) and [source-2](https://archive.org/details/in.ernet.dli.2015.406020)),
 5. Adding Rishi, Devata and Chadas to each sUkatas for the pArAyaNa perspective.
 For this I am referring to Rigveda source by [Maharishi Mahesh Yogi](http://vedicreserve.miu.edu/rk_veda.htm)
 6. Specifying sUkta beginning word (agnimILa iti, ashvinA iti etc) before starting the pArAyaNa for each sUktas